Ronnie434/Subscribely/subtrack_email_forwarding_feature.md

-# Subscribely — Email-to-Subscription Auto-Add Feature
+# Renvo — Email-to-Subscription Auto-Add Feature
 **Purpose:** Provide a privacy-friendly, low-cost way for users to forward subscription emails to a unique app email address.
-Subscribely will parse those emails with an AI parser, map them to the correct user, and auto-add or suggest subscription entries in the user's account (Supabase).
+Renvo will parse those emails with an AI parser, map them to the correct user, and auto-add or suggest subscription entries in the user's account (Supabase).

 ---